AdityaSrivastavDS/AI-Voice-Assistant/README.md

 ## Functionalities

-- **1.**Chat with OpenAI's GPT-3
+- **Chat with OpenAI's GPT-3**
-- **2.**The assistant engages in intelligent conversations using OpenAI's GPT-3.
-The chat history is stored for context.
+- **The assistant engages in intelligent conversations using OpenAI's GPT-3.
+The chat history is stored for context.**

 •python
 - **Copy code**